Sarius121/schild_webenm/README.md

 - form print (print with designer)

 # Installation notices

+## Docker
+The easiest way of installing webENM is docker.
+You find more information how to deploy the app with docker here: https://github.com/Sarius121/webenm_docker.
+Please notice that the docker installation seems to work but wasn't tested in production yet.

 ## Permissions
 The grade-files/tmp/ directory has to be read and write accessible by the webserver with this webapp and the servlet-container with the mdb_connector_server.
 Easy way to do this in Linux is creating a group with the two users and setting the default permission for this directory as discribed here: https://unix.stackexchange.com/questions/1314/how-to-set-default-file-permissions-for-all-folders-files-in-a-directory.